|Elliott Sound Products||Project 31|

 Figure 2 - The Function Switching For The Tester

 The meter range extends from the maximum meter sensitivity of 100µA in decade steps up to 1A.
 The highest range was limited to 5A deliberately - even at this current, the transistor will be dissipating up to 20 Watts worst case, so the device under test should be mounted on a heatsink, or the test should be kept to very short duration, otherwise the transistor will overheat and may (will) be destroyed or severely impaired.

 Power Ratings Of Resistors

 The power ratings for the various meter shunt resistors are important.
 The 2 Ohm resistor (5A range) is best made using five 10 Ohm 10W resistors in parallel.
-The dissipation will be a maximum of about 70 Watts, but will only be used for a short time - otherwise the transistor will overheat and fail.
+The dissipation will be a maximum of about 70 Watts, but will only be used for a short time, otherwise the transistor will overheat and fail.
 Mount the resistors on a section of heatsink with an aluminium bracket, making sure that the bracket and heatsink make good thermal contact.
 Use some thermal compound to make sure that as much heat as possible is removed.
 Do not use the same heatsink as the power regulator.
 The added heat from the resistors will raise the temperature too far, and will endanger the life of the semiconductors.

 The 10 Ohm resistor (1A range) should also be 10 Watts, but does not need a heatsink (although mounting it with the others will not hurt).
 You must keep it away from other components, because it will get very hot.

-The various switches are as follows:
+The various switches and functions are as follows:

 Figure 3 - NPN / PNP Switching